joofixd/joofi-osu-skins/README.md

 # MAIN SKINS ARE LABELED

-main nomod skin/s and main dt skin/s are always gonna be at the top. other than that, all skins are in alphabetical order, except for a few which may be in chronological order and other logical orders.
+main nomod skin/s and main dt skin/s are always gonna be at the top. other than that, all skins are in alphabetical order

 # INFO